ayushshaw90/repo-hub/README.md

 npm run dev
 ```

-Next, the development server starts and the link is displayed.
+Next, the development server starts and the link is displayed in the terminal.